Six Flags Magic Mountain: Six Flags era

-In 1987, the park re-themed the Back Street.
+In 1987, the park rethemed the Back Street.
 Spinning flat rides were renamed Turbo (Electric Rainbow), Subway (Himalaya), and Reactor (Enterprise).
-The dance club was rethemed as well, and located near Reactor.
-After Hours, as it was now called (formerly Decibels), for one summer stayed open later than the rest of the park.
-It, along with Back Street, would stay open an additional two hours as a place for locals to hang out.
+The dance club was rethemed as well and located near Reactor.
+After Hours, as it was now called (formerly Decibels), stayed open for one summer later than the rest of the park.
+It, along with Back Street, would remain open an additional two hours as a place for locals to hang out.
 This format lasted one season.

-In 1988, Ninja, "The Black Belt of Roller Coasters", opened.
-Built by Arrow Dynamics, it was the first suspended swing roller coaster on the West coast.
-Ninja has gone through very few changes since it was opened in 1988; evidently only the wheels and paint have been changed.
+In 1988, Ninja, "The Black Belt of Roller Coasters," opened.
+Built by Arrow Dynamics, it was the first suspended swing roller coaster on the west coast.
+Ninja has gone through very few changes since it was opened in 1988; evidently, only the wheels and paint have been changed.

 Tidal Wave opened in 1989.
 It is a short, wet ride featuring a large boat that travels up a low-angled incline to a level water trough.
 The trough, in the shape of a semicircle, ends in a steep drop into a large splashpool.
 The impact displaces large amounts of water on its riders.
-The ride's exit ramp crosses over the splashpool, allowing willing patrons leaving the ride to get soaked from the splash.
+The ride's exit ramp crosses over the splash pool, allowing willing patrons leaving the ride to get soaked from the splash.
+The attraction was closed to make room for Wonder Woman: Flight of Courage in 2020.